 Electronic Product Environmental Assessment Tool (EPEAT)

-EPEAT was developed using a grant from EPA and is managed by the Green Electronics Council (GEC).
-GEC maintains EPEAT's website and product registry and also documents the environmental benefits resulting from the purchase of EPEAT-registered products.
+EPEAT was developed using a grant from EPA and is owned and managed by the Global Electronics Council (GEC).
+GEC maintains EPEAT's website, product registry and calculators that document the cost savings and environmental impact reductions resulting from purchasing EPEAT-registered products.
 EPEAT-registered products must meet environmental performance criteria that address: materials selection, supply chain greenhouse gas emissions reduction, design for circularity and product longevity, energy conservation, end-of-life management and corporate performance.

-Requirements for federal agencies to procure EPEAT-registered products
+- Requirements for federal agencies to procure EPEAT-registered products

-Contract language for procuring or leasing EPEAT-registered products
+- Contract language for procuring or leasing EPEAT-registered products

 (b) Under this contract, the contractor shall deliver, furnish for government use, or furnish for contractor use at a federally controlled facility, (only personal computer products, televisions or imaging equipment that), at the time of submission of proposals and at the time of award, were EPEAT bronze-registered or higher.